joshed-io/estelle-and-josh/site/content/gramat-guide/_index.md

 This night is all yours.
 The couvent is a short walk from the town center, where there are many shops and restaurants to enjoy.

-Recommendation: Try locally-made Rocamadour cheese and an apéritif of vin de noix (walnut wine).
+**Recommendation**: Try locally-made Rocamadour cheese and an apéritif of vin de noix (walnut wine).

 ---